contiki-os/contiki/examples/zolertia/tutorial/04-mqtt/README.md

 The following examples will show how to create a MQTT node able to publish and subscribe to a MQTT broker

-For more information about CoAP visit the following page:
+For more information about MQTT visit the following page:

 http://mqtt.org/